4 things to consider if downsizing is part of your financial plan for retirement

 Share the article

-Thinking of selling the family home and moving to a less costly property to provide money for retirement?
+Thinking of selling your family home and moving to a less costly property to provide money for retirement?
 If so, you’re not alone.
-When it comes to funding retirement, selling property is at the heart of many retirees’ financial plans.
+When it comes to funding life after work, selling property can be an effective move.
 Recent research found that around 1 in 3 (30%) of those surveyed said they would downsize to live in a smaller property with lower costs to meet a shortfall in retirement funds.*

-Of course downsizing doesn't just have to be about meeting retirement shortfalls.
-There are often very good and practical reasons for choosing to downsize.
-A smaller home is usually easier to clean and has less maintenance than a larger one.
-Having a smaller property may be cheaper to heat, meaning you could see lower energy bills.
-Downsizing may also give you more disposable income to use for things you enjoy for example hobbies and holidays.
-And with some people developing mobility issues later in life, a smaller home, perhaps on a single level, could help, even if a wheelchair or walker are needed.
+Of course, downsizing doesn't just have to be about freeing up money.
+There are often very good and practical reasons for choosing to do so.
+A smaller home usually requires less cleaning and maintenance than a larger one.
+It may be cheaper to heat, meaning you could benefit from lower energy bills.
+Downsizing may also give you more disposable income to use for things you enjoy.
+This could be hobbies or holidays, for example.
+And with some people developing mobility issues later in life, a smaller home, perhaps on a single level, could make a big difference.

 Before deciding whether to downsize as part of your financial plan, it’s useful to look at the pros and cons closely.
 This is a big decision, so you should check that moving to a smaller home will give you the financial benefits you need and suit your lifestyle in retirement.